pizzapanther/pizza-functions/do/youtubelive/README.md

 # youtubelive

+API to look at your Youtube channel and always return the latest live embed code.
+You can use this function as an embed code which never changes and always points to the latest live feed.

 ## Usage

 When deploying to Digital Ocean, set the environmental variable `OAUTH_TOKEN` and `OAUTH_SECRET` for your Google account.